 “I really wonder if they’re in the closet and they don’t know it,” he wrote.

 “It’s never been in a woman’s nature to be a hero for her man.
-Men are usually trying to save the women and children, and most of the that’ what they find attractive.”
-(Note: he made it very clear that men wanting to watch male stars “has nothing to do with homosexuality.)
+Men are usually trying to save the women and children, and most of the time that’s what they find attractive.”
+(Note: he made sure to add the disclaimer that men wanting to watch male stars “has nothing to do with homosexuality”.)

 Well, that’s a relief.